 Roseburg Municipal Airport: Roseburg’s municipal airport serves small, private airplanes.
 The 4,600 foot runway is planned for an extension to 5,000 feet in the current fiscal year.

 Freight service along the I-5 corridor is provided at many industrial sites in the County by Central Oregon & Pacific Railroad, a Class II railroad, with connection to the Union Pacific mainline at Eugene.
 The Port of Coos Bay recently acquired a 111 mile short line track that had provided freight service between Coos Bay, Reedsport, and Eugene.
-The Port has made upgrades to the line and is anticipating resuming rail service on the Coos Bay Rail Link in October 2011.
+The Port has made upgrades to the line Coos Bay Rail Link and rail service resumed in 2011.